ShirleyWISiu/LigTMap/README.md

 have been identified for the query molecule is marked 'Complete', Otherwise 'Fail'.

-For a molecule (Input_xxxxx), the top-ranked targets sorted by the LigTMapScore can be found in Output/Input_xxxxx/IFP_result.csv.
+For a molecule `Input_xxxxx`, the top-ranked targets sorted by the LigTMapScore can be found in `Output/Input_xxxxx/IFP_result.csv`.

 This file contain 9 columns of data of the relevant targets:
+1. PDB
+2. Class
-   1. PDB   2.
-Class   3.
-TargetName   4.LigandName
+3. TargetName
+4. LigandName
+5. LigandSimilarityScore
-   5. LigandSimilarityScore 6.
-BindingSimilarityScore
+6. BindingSimilarityScore
+7. LigTMapScore
+8. PredictedAffinity
-   7. LigTMapScore  8.
-PredictedAffinity 9.
-DockingScore
+9. DockingScore

-The binding mode PDB of the molecule at the target protein can be found in the corresponding directory:
+The binding mode PDB of the molecule at the target protein can be found in the corresponding directory `Output/Input_xxxxx/TargetName/Complex`
-> Output/Input_xxxxx/TargetName/Complex